80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent the loud sound of metal objects hitting each other.

-Example sentence When Beth heard the clanking noise of a ferry coming closer to the island, she knew that she was saved now.
+Example in a sentence When Beth heard the clanking noise of a ferry coming closer to the island, she knew that she was saved now.

 19. Click